Nick-Corey/ece-2162-p1/README.md

 5) Test Case 5 - needs work

-        I kinda give up because the branch predictor is always up and i cant turn it off
+        I kinda give up because the branch predictor is always up and i cant turn it off We should find a way to toggle it off (probably not) Orrr
+        Just not do test case 5 since test case 6 works

+6) Test Case 6 - good
+        This test case works
+        I don't expect other branch predictor instructions to work But this one does...

+        *No Changes in report*

 # Set up Inststruction